tprasadtp/cryptokms/README.md

 - RSA keys of size less than 2048 are not supported.
 - ECC Keys of size less than 256 are not supported.
-- Signing algorithms with insecure hashes (SHA1, MD5) are not supported.
+- Signing algorithms with insecure hashes (SHA1, MD5 etc) are not supported.

 ## Google KMS (Signing Keys)